wp-plugins/category-coloumn/readme.txt

 = 4.1 =

-All 'Devided by Zero' errors should be eliminated
+All 'Divided by Zero' errors should be eliminated

 = 4.2 =

-DSS now compressable
+DSS now compressible

+= 4.2.1 =

+Interference with Wordpress Page Widgets eliminated